dice-group/DBpedia-Summarizer/README.md

 ## Towards Abstractive Summarization of DBpedia Abstracts Using Language Models

-This repository contains the dataset and code for our paper "Abstractive Summarization of DBpedia Abstracts Using Language Models."
+This repository contains code for our paper "Abstractive Summarization of DBpedia Abstracts Using Language Models."
 We propose an approach using pre-trained language models, specifically BART and T5, to generate short and comprehensive summaries for DBpedia abstracts in six languages (English, German, French, Italian, Spanish, and Dutch).

 <p align="center">
 <img src="dbepdia-summarization.png" width="450" height="400">